Land0fChocolate/NewEmeraldRomHack/README.md

 	- There is a small chance to encounter a wild Pokemon a much higher level than others in the same area.
 - Repeatedly acquirable fossils.
 - Level up requirements of many Pokemon have been tweaked.
 Starters evolve a little later.
 Pokemon with unnecessarily late evolutions (like the fossils, Rufflet, Deino) evolve earlier (TODO: list them below).
+- Tradeback guy added.
+Provides a service for the player to trade Pokemon with themselves and trigger trade evolutions.
 - Ice types have their special defense boosted by 50% in hail.
 - Steven is back to being champion and Wallace back to being a gym leader.
 - Prof Birch is chased by a Poochyena instead of a Zigzagoon, just like in Ruby/Sapphire.